“Staying ahead of the curve” – Data-driven policing tools to combat crime and terrorism

 Inaccuracy, automation bias and discriminatory results

-To what extent may data-driven policing tools contribute to stigmatisation of people (vulnerable and minority groups and individuals) and places (hot spots)?
+To what extent may data-driven policing tools contribute to the stigmatisation of people (vulnerable and minority groups and individuals) and places (hot spots)?
 Could such information as our postal codes, age, sex, race, employment status, social and family situation be used as proxies for criminality?
-How to design such tools to minimise victimisation and repeat victimisation?
+How to design such tools to minimise victimisation?
 How to reduce automation bias, where human decision-makers defer to computers and accept recommendations that may be incorrect or biased?

 Trilateral’s integrated data protection and ethical impact assessment